 "We’re willing to go and assist those who find themselves in trouble,” Adrian said when asked why volunteer surf lifesavers and emergency workers do what they do.
 “You get a buzz out of helping people.
 When you get an outcome like this, you look back and you think, well, that’s why I do it.”

-For Adrian, this selfless commitment to the Surf Life Saving movement and helping others began when he was ten years old.
+For Adrian, this selfless commitment to the Surf Life Saving movement and helping others began when he was just ten years old.
 Fast forward almost 43 years later, and the Life Member of Carlton Park Surf Life Saving Club, says being a volunteer surf lifesaver has allowed him to do things he would have never been able to have done, “an awesome journey.”

-The swift water and flood training provided by Surf Life Saving Tasmania’s Centre of Excellence plays a big role in ensuring volunteer surf lifesavers from around Australia are equipped with the experience and technical skills to return to their communities and be confident and ready to assist in floods and rescues such as this one.
+This training plays a big role in ensuring volunteer surf lifesavers from around Australia are equipped with the experience and technical skills to return to their communities and be confident and ready to assist in floods, natural disasters, and rescues such as this one.

 As Adrian says, “Fundraising is the backbone of surf lifesaving.
 It is extremely important to us.
 We do rely heavily on fundraising, otherwise we’d certainly struggle.”